mperham/blog/_posts/2015-07-16-sidekiq-and-upstart.md

 The Sidekiq repo has [example .conf files](https://github.com/mperham/sidekiq/tree/master/examples/upstart) you can use as a template to create your own services.
 Customize the .conf files as necessary and place them in `/etc/init`;
-they tell Upstart when and how to start the associated services.
+they tell Upstart when and how to start the associated processes.

-The `workers` service is a "fake" service which knows how to start/stop N Sidekiq processes.
+The `workers` service is a "fake" service which knows how to start/stop N sidekiq processes.
 Upon machine boot, Upstart will start `workers` which will start those N processes.
 Within `workers.conf` we've declared how many processes we want to start: